 Additional support for the Hamilton Series is provided by Nick and Susan Blankenbaker Noyes and the Blankenbaker family, as well as gifts from individuals in memory of Dick and Anna Lee.
-North UMC and the Hamilton family are very grateful for these generous gifts, and they hope the public will attend and enjoy both days of these events offered free of charge to the public.
+North UMC and the Hamilton family are very grateful for these generous gifts, and they hope the public enjoyed both days of these events offered free of charge.

 Stay tuned for info on the 2024 Hamilton Series events!